alexellis/kubetrim/README.md

 * What if I like doing things the long way?

-    You can combine `kubectl config get-clusters` with `kubectl config use-context` and `kubectl get nodes`, followed by `kubectl config delete-cluster` and `kubectl config delete-context` for each.
+    You can combine `kubectl config get-clusters` with `kubectl config use-context` and `kubectl get nodes`, followed by `kubectl config delete-cluster` and `kubectl config delete-context` for each. `kubectx -d` will remove a context, but leaves the cluster in your kubeconfig file, so requires additional steps.

 * Doesn't [my favourite tool] have an option to do this?